MicrosoftDocs/PlayReady/Docs/Overview/playready-and-other-protection-technologies.md

 2. The service packages the clear file:

-    a.
-Encrypts the video and audio frames using CK and outputs the protected file.
+    1. Encrypts the video and audio frames using CK and outputs the protected file.

-    b.
-Generates a PlayReady Header including the KID, based on the PlayReady specifications, and includes it in the header of the protected file.
+    2. Generates a PlayReady Header including the KID, based on the PlayReady specifications, and includes it in the header of the protected file.

-    c.
-Generates a DRM B Header, based on DRM B specifications, and includes it in the header of the protected file.
+    3. Generates a DRM B Header, based on DRM B specifications, and includes it in the header of the protected file.

 3. The service delivers the protected file to the PlayReady Client:

-    a.
-The PlayReady Client parses the protected content and discovers the PlayReady Header (among other headers).
+    1. The PlayReady Client parses the protected content and discovers the PlayReady Header (among other headers).

-    b.
-The PlayReady Client uses the PlayReady Header information to request a license from the service's PlayReady License Server, which returns a license containing the CK.
+    2. The PlayReady Client uses the PlayReady Header information to request a license from the service's PlayReady License Server, which returns a license containing the CK.

-    c.
-The PlayReady Client uses the CK to decrypt the protected content and render it.
+    3. The PlayReady Client uses the CK to decrypt the protected content and render it.

 4. The service delivers the protected file to the DRM B Client:

-    a.
-The DRM B Client parses the protected content, discovers the DRM B Header (among other headers).
+    1. The DRM B Client parses the protected content, discovers the DRM B Header (among other headers).

-    b.
-The DRM B Client uses the DRM B Header information to request a license from the service's DRM B License Server, which returns a license containing the CK.
+    2. The DRM B Client uses the DRM B Header information to request a license from the service's DRM B License Server, which returns a license containing the CK.

-    c.
-The DRM B Client uses the CK to decrypt the protected content and render it.
+    3. The DRM B Client uses the CK to decrypt the protected content and render it.

 For additional information about the MPEG Common Encryption Standard, see: